 Building Something That Actually Helps

 I had the technical skills to fix it.
-Years working with cutting-edge cloud technology, building systems that automate and simplify complex workflows.
+Years of building cloud infrastructure and automation that take complicated, repetitive work off people's plates.
 And I had a genuine, personal understanding of what tradespeople actually need — not from a pitch deck, but from sitting around the table with them.

 TradeTrackHQ came out of that.
 A proper job tracker built specifically for UK tradespeople.
 No jobs slipping through the cracks.
 Reminders that go out automatically.
 Quotes and invoices in one place.
 The kind of simple, reliable system that was always available to big companies but never built properly for the sole trader or small team running three vans.